laro/Cilia/Other Ideas, Good & Bad.md

 ---
-title: Other Ideas
+title: ….Other Ideas
 permalink: /other-ideas/
-order: 4
+order: 1
 ---

 ## Other Ideas, Good & Bad